nebfield/snpQT/docs/user-guide/installation.md

 docker build -t snpqt/imputation .
 ```

-When the Dockerfile builds successfully you'll be able to do local imputation.
+When the Dockerfile builds successfully you'll be able to perform local imputation.

 ## Run the toy dataset